 Under the FW Act General Protections Provisions, a challenging issue for employers is that they carry a ‘reverse onus’.
 This means that where an employee alleges that he or she has suffered adverse action for a prohibited reason (i.e. age), the court will presume that this is the case unless the employer can prove otherwise.
 For example, if an employee alleges that they were not recruited because of their age, the employer must prove that age had no part in the decision not to recruit that employee.

-A reverse onus of proof also applies in unlawful termination cases.
+A reverse onus of proof also applies in unlawful termination cases under the FW Act.
 The employer must, by leading evidence, exclude the possibility that termination occurred because of the employee’s age.
 Several decisions in this area establish that the employer must ‘eliminate the prospect’ that the termination was effected by a prohibited reason (i.e. age).

 Not all discrimination on the basis of age is unlawful.
-There are a number of areas of exception under the AD Act, including:
+There are a number of exceptions under the Age Discrimination Act 2004 (Cth) , including:

 The exemptions to the General Protections and unlawful dismissal provisions under the FW Act include:

 Finally, certain age-based discriminatory practices are permitted by the FW Act, such as special rates of pay for junior employees in awards and enterprise agreements.
 Otherwise, discriminatory clauses in awards and agreements are unlawful and unenforceable: see e.g. Re Black Coal Mining Industry Award 2010 FWCFB 2192, relating to a clause limiting retirement benefits once an employee reached the age of 60; see also Centennial Northern Mining Services P/L v CFMEU (No 2) (2015) 247 IR 350; Australian Catholic University Limited FWA 3693.

-The AD Act does not expressly proscribe compulsory retirement, although compulsory retirement is expressly unlawful across various State and Territory jurisdictions.
+The Age Discrimination Act 2004 (Cth) does not expressly proscribe compulsory retirement, although compulsory retirement is expressly unlawful across various State and Territory jurisdictions.
 However, another common exemption – otherwise discriminatory conduct undertaken to comply with another law- has the effect that age discrimination legislation operates subject to laws prescribing compulsory retirement ages for certain public officials, judicial officers and other statutory appointees.

-Generally, complainants wishing to bring a claim under the AD Act, alleging act discrimination on the basis of having been compulsorily retired from work, would need to utilise the general prohibition against age discrimination in employment.
+Generally, complainants wishing to bring a claim under the Age Discrimination Act 2004 (Cth) , alleging age discrimination on the basis of having been compulsorily retired from work, would need to utilise the general prohibition against age discrimination in employment.

 Alternatively, at federal level, a complainant may bring a claim under the General Protections Provisions or unlawful termination provisions of the FW Act.